Complete history on the site of the Confrérie des Vignerons.

 After the show is over, the whole arena must be dismantled before mid-October to allow the circus to come again (exception is the wooden construction over the lake and the removal of the 260 wooden piles which support it).
 Here is just one element of the deconstruction – the eight 30 meter high sound masts.

-and the arena was cleared just on schedule even if four sound mast tower tops remained to greet the incoming circus!
+the main arena area was cleared on schedule, just four sound mast tower tops remaining to greet the incoming circus!
+Photos from October 2019.

-The above circus photo was October, by the end of the video below we are in December – the wooden structure and its platform over the lake is disappearing steadily, revealing the wooden piles which will have been removed as planned before the year end.
+Video below ends in December – the wooden structure and its platform over the lake is disappearing steadily, revealing the wooden piles which were removed as planned before the year end.

-It is now more than one year since those piles were placed and major earth works of the arena “basement” were dug for housing the main stage central ramp (November 2018).
-It was not evident how there was sufficient space for “Les Cent-Suisses” soldiers to appear during the show from below the floor of the arena when the stage height above the ‘Grande Place’ was no more than the height of a man.* It turns out that the effect was possible only by creating a deep pit into which the 20 meter long ramp could descend.
-The construction is as impressive as the daring investment decision to make this and other significant parts of the arena possible!
+So the cycle has taken more than one year since those piles were placed and major earth works of the arena “basement” were dug for housing the main stage central ramp (November 2018).
+It was not evident how there could be sufficient space for “Les Cent-Suisses” soldiers to appear during the show from below the stage when its above ground level starts out at no more than the height of a man.* In fact the effect has been possible only by creating a deep pit into which the 20 meter long ramp could descend.
+The construction is as impressive as the daring investment decision to make this and other equally bold features of the arena.

-[Even though the ground has a 2% slope which gives 1m of extra available below stage height at the south end compared to the north end of the 50m long stage area.]
+In addition, position of the ramp takes advantage of a 2% slope down towards the lake, providing 1m of extra available headroom at the south end compared to the north end of the 50m long stage area.

 Photo during construction shows shallow north end stage floor clearance; in the distance is the south end, showing position of the ramp.
 Photo: alexandre_buttler_epfl